AckerlyXu/heima/articles/service-fabric/service-fabric-concepts-partitioning.md

 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: NA
-origin.date: 02/17/2017
+origin.date: 06/30/2017
-ms.date: 06/15/2017
+ms.date: 08/14/2017
-ms.author: v-johch
+ms.author: v-yeche
 ---

 # Partition Service Fabric reliable services
 This article provides an introduction to the basic concepts of partitioning Azure Service Fabric reliable services.
-The source code used in the article is also available on [GitHub](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/master/Services/AlphabetPartitions).
+The source code used in the article is also available on [GitHub](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/classic/Services/AlphabetPartitions).

 ## Partitioning
 Partitioning is not unique to Service Fabric.
 In fact, it is a core pattern of building scalable services.
 In a broader sense, we can think about partitioning as a concept of dividing state (data) and compute into smaller accessible units to improve scalability and performance.
 A well-known form of partitioning is [data partitioning][wikipartition], also known as sharding.